Exhibition text

-The subtitle may seem strange, but it has a good reason, both in terms of the history of Bernard Schultze's work and in terms of this exhibition itself.
-When Bernard Schultze turned 75, he even had the almost fate-challenging idea to paint his 80th exhibition now.
-Anyone else would be happy with a comprehensive and successful retrospective, but he painted his anniversary exhibition and that too in new oversized dimensions.This resulted in the exhibition "Das Grosse Format" with an equally opulent catalog book, which was shown in 1994 and 1995 in the Museum Ludwig in Cologne and then in other museums in Europe.
-The "large format" is a special challenge for every painter, but when it has been mastered, it has sometimes written a successful history of reception in modern art, as in the case of the American abstract expressionists of the 1950s.
-The power of their large formats was overwhelming, as was that of Bernard Schultze's, which were created from 1990 to 1994, sometimes reaching a format of 260 x 600 cm as triptychs.
-We can show only one of such dimensions, the diptych "Windhimmel" from 1990, but another fourteen "Zweimeterbilder" from the collection of the gallery, which we finally wanted to show in the predestined high and wide exhibition space of the KUNST-DEPOT.
+The subtitle may seem strange, but there is a good reason for it, both with regard to the history of Bernard Schultze's work and this exhibition itself.
+When he turned 75, Bernard Schultze even had the fateful idea of painting his 80th birthday exhibition now.
+Anyone else would be happy with a comprehensive and successful retrospective, but he painted his anniversary exhibition in new, oversized dimensions, resulting in the exhibition "Das Grosse Format" with an equally opulent catalog book, which was shown in 1994 and 1995 at the Museum Ludwig in Cologne and then in other European museums.
+The "large format" is a particular challenge for every painter, but when it has been mastered, it has sometimes written successful reception history in modern art, as with the American abstract expressionists of the 1950s.
+The power of their large formats was overwhelming, such as those of Bernard Schultze, which were created between 1990 and 1994, sometimes reaching a format of 260 x 600 cm as triptychs.
+We can only show one of such dimensions, the diptych "Windhimmel" from 1990, but another fourteen "two-meter pictures" from the gallery's collection, which we finally wanted to show in the high and wide exhibition space of the KUNST-DEPOT , which is predestined for this purpose.

 Bernard Schultze was born on May 31, 1915 in Schneidemühl (today Pila, Poland).
 After graduating from high school in Berlin in 1934, he studied there at the Art School for Art Education and at the Academy in Düsseldorf until 1939 and was a soldier in Russia and in Africa from 1939 to 1944.
 During the attack on Berlin, all the works he had created up to that point were burned.
 On the other hand, by chance (?) he was able to help Walther Kirchner in Berlin to save works by his brother Ernst Ludwig from the bombs, as he often told.
 From 1945 to 1947 he lived with his parents in Flensburg and moved with them in 1947 to Frankfurt am Main, where he met his wife Ursula (Schultze-Bluhm) in 1949 as head of the cultural department of the Amerika-Haus there, with whom he would work in a studio until her death in 1999.